-“We want to remind anyone coming to our hospitals of the importance of following our guidance to keep themselves and every other patient safe.”
+“We want to remind anyone coming to our hospitals of the importance of following our guidance.
+This is to keep themselves and every other patient safe.”

-Hospital in-patients are tested for COVID-19 regularly and all patients are asked to let staff know if they start feeling unwell or are developing symptoms of COVID-19 such as a fever, cough or loss of taste and smell.
+Hospital in-patients are tested for COVID-19 regularly.
+And all patients are asked to let staff know if they start feeling unwell or are developing symptoms of COVID-19.

-The Trust also asks all patients to help protect themselves and others by wearing a face covering when moving away from the bed space, by regularly washing their hands and keeping their distance whenever they can.
+We also ask all patients to help protect themselves and others by wearing a face covering when moving away from the bed space.
+And by regularly washing their hands and keeping their distance whenever they can.

 The Trust also reminds all visitors that face coverings are still required when coming to hospital to see a loved one on the wards.